David Ogilvy (businessman): At Gallup (1938–1948)

-In 1938, Ogilvy persuaded his agency to send him to the United States for a year, where he went to work for George Gallup's Audience Research Institute in New Jersey.
-Ogilvy cites Gallup as one of the major influences on his thinking, emphasizing meticulous research methods and adherence to reality.
+In 1938, Ogilvy persuaded his agency to send him to the United States for a year, where he worked for George Gallup's Audience Research Institute in New Jersey.
+Ogilvy cites Gallup as one of the significant influences on his thinking, emphasizing meticulous research methods and adherence to reality.

 During World War II, Ogilvy worked for the British Intelligence Service at the British embassy in Washington, DC.
-There he analysed and made recommendations on matters of diplomacy and security.
+There, he analysed and made recommendations on matters of diplomacy and security.
 According to a biography produced by Ogilvy & Mather, "he extrapolated his knowledge of human behaviour from consumerism to nationalism in a report which suggested 'applying the Gallup technique to fields of secret intelligence.
 Eisenhower's Psychological Warfare Board picked up the report and successfully put Ogilvy's suggestions to work in Europe during the last year of the war.

 Also during World War II, Ogilvy was a notable alumnus of the secret Camp X, located near the towns of Whitby and Oshawa in Ontario, Canada.
 According to an article on the camp: Although Ogilvy was trained in sabotage and close combat, he was ultimately tasked with projects that included successfully ruining the reputation of businessmen who were supplying the Nazis with industrial materials.

 After the war, Ogilvy bought a farm in Lancaster County, Pennsylvania, and lived among the Amish.
 The atmosphere of "serenity, abundance, and contentment" kept Ogilvy and his wife in Pennsylvania for several years, but eventually he admitted his limitations as a farmer and moved to Manhattan.